INQUIRELAB/mcp-bridge-api/README.md

 ## 📚 Introduction

 MCP Bridge is a lightweight, fast, and LLM-agnostic proxy that connects to multiple Model Context Protocol (MCP) servers and exposes their capabilities through a unified REST API.
 It enables any client on any platform to leverage MCP functionality without process execution constraints.
-Unlike Anthropic’s official MCP SDK, MCP Bridge is fully independent and designed to work with any LLM backend which makes it adaptable, modular, and future-proof for diverse deployments.
+Unlike Anthropic's official MCP SDK, MCP Bridge is fully independent and designed to work with any LLM backend which makes it adaptable, modular, and future-proof for diverse deployments.
+MCP Bridge also features optional risk-based execution levels that provide granular security controls—from standard execution to confirmation workflows and Docker isolation—all while maintaining backward compatibility with standard MCP clients.

 ### ⚠️ The Problem